dijasila/GPAW/doc/tutorials/stm/stm.rst

 .. image:: 2d.png

-Similarly, we can make a constant height scan and plot it:
+Similarly, we can make a constant height scan (at a height of 8.0 ?~E) and plot it:

 .. literalinclude:: stm.py
    :start-after: 2d.png